 State of the art in application and research

-Large-scale generation and storage units are currently able to participate in balancing and wholesale markets on their own, or through their BRP (balancing responsible party).
-Smaller generators or storage units, however, need aggregation services to reach the required scale for participation in these markets.
+Large-scale generation and storage units are currently able to participate in balancing and wholesale markets on their own, or through their BRP.
+Smaller generators or storage units, however, require aggregation services to reach the required scale for participation in these markets.

-Aggregation through virtual power plants (VPPs) also reduce the risk to each generator or smaller storage unit of providing flexibility, as the risk is taken by the aggregator and diversified through there being several flexibility providers.
+Aggregation through virtual power plants (VPPs) also reduces the risk to each generator or smaller storage unit of providing flexibility, as the risk is taken by the aggregator and diversified through the presence of several flexibility providers.
 Current markets are not.

-EU-SysFlex (WP7, Portugal) tests aggregation of generation and storage in a concept grid.
-Includes FFR, FCR, FRR, congestion management, adequacy, and voltage support.
+EU-SysFlex (WP7, Portugal) tests the aggregation of generation and storage in a concept grid.
+This includes FFR, FCR, FRR, congestion management, adequacy and voltage support.
 One of the demonstrations include a pumped hydro storage plant and wind power plants connected at TSO level, providing aFRR (secondary reserve) in a capacity market, as well as participation in day-ahead and intraday markets.

 Technology Readiness Level

-EU-SysFlex tests aggregation of generation and pumped hydro storage in a concept transmission grid.
-Includes FFR, FCR, FRR, congestion management, adequacy, and voltage support.
+EU-SysFlex tests the aggregation of generation and pumped hydro storage in a concept transmission grid.
+It includes FFR, FCR, FRR, congestion management, adequacy and voltage support.